Adin Ross doesn’t just stream. He keeps score.

 The perpetual dissatisfaction that drives him ensures he'll keep pushing: "I feel like I have so much more to do and so much more to prove.
 And I have so much more to accomplish."

-For Adin's fans, this means one certainty - he won't be slowing down anytime soon: "One thing I could tell you is I'm not done."
+For Adin's fans, one thing seems safe: he won't be slowing down anytime soon.
+"One thing I could tell you is I'm not done."

 What Adin Ross Teaches Us About Success: Life Lessons from a Type 3 Mindset